isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-flea-eggs-look-like-on-a-cat/index.md

 layout: post
 ---
 If you are a pet lover, you have to be very keen on identifying [fleas](https://pestpolicy.com/flea-eggs-vs-dandruff/) from them.
 What do [flea](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/) eggs look like on a cat?
 - Fleas eggs are[very tiny in size](https://entnemdept.ufl.edu/creatures/urban/occas/catflea.htm).
-They are also shiny and visible with human eyes.�They are approximately 0.019 by 0.011 inches which is nearly the size of the salt grain.
+They are also shiny and visible with human eyes.They are approximately 0.019 by 0.011 inches which is nearly the size of the salt grain.
 - As for their color - Are flea eggs Black or white? - fleas vary from being translucent to white -see these pictures of fleas.
 If you started suspecting your cat or dog is having fleas, there are so many ways to confirm your doubts.
 Some cats and dogs also have light furs which may make it difficult to trace these flea eggs but you can use the methods listed below to help makes things easier.
 Related:
 Will Flea Treatment Burn Cats Skin